ucsd-cse110-sp23/cse-110-project-team-4/README.md

 ```
 mvn javafx:run -f pom.xml
 ```

-*Note: Make sure you have `Maven` installed to run this command.
-If you're running Linux or MacOS, you can use Homebrew to install Maven (https://maven.apache.org).*

 Once you've run this command, a window should appear on your screen.
 It should look like:
 ![app](./assets/sayitassistant.png)